qwc/network-protocol-dictionary/README.md

 - What it is clearly **NOT**:
   - Currently: complete.
   - A replacement for reading RFCs
+    - Dependencies and constraints are **NOT** defined in this dictionary
   - A source for implementing network stacks